odoo/documentation/general/base_import/import_faq.rst

 As you can see in this file, Fabien and Laurence are working for the Bigees company (company_1) and Eric is working for the Organi company.
 The relation between persons and companies is done using the External ID of the companies.
 We had to prefix the "External ID" by the name of the table to avoid a conflict of ID between persons and companies (person_1 and company_1 who shared the same ID 1 in the orignial database).

-The two files produced are ready to be imported in Odoo without any modifications.
+The two files produced are ready to be imported in Twenty20 without any modifications.
 After having imported these two CSV files, you will have 4 contacts and 3 companies. (the firsts two contacts are linked to the first company).
 You must first import the companies and then the persons.